 I remember being extra fidgety one Sunday morning while sitting in the stark white Presbyterian church of my childhood.
-I used to bounce my leg a lot when I was littler — something one of my own sons does now — and my dad would pinch my knee between his thumb and forefinger to stop.
+I used to bounce my leg a lot when I was little — something one of my own sons does now — and my dad would pinch my knee between his thumb and forefinger to grab my attention so I would stop.

 This particular Sunday, my dad had done this a few times, each with increasing pressure.
 It was an autumn day and the Cincinnati Reds — the legendary Big Red Machine of the 1970s — were in baseball’s playoffs once again, and I was distracted.
 I really didn’t want to be there.